manishh18/SQL_DWH_Project/a.md

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.

+## Acknowledgments

+This project was inspired by Data with Baraa
 ## License

 This project is licensed under the [MIT License](LICENSE).